matbour/guardian/docs/reference/jwt.md

 ## Examples
 ### User authentication
-Suppose you have an application where the users are identified by their ids.
+Consider an application where the users are identified by their ids.
 The user table might look like this:

 | id | username | password  (hashed) |